Chapter 15 : New Faces and New Places

 Halfway through the week, when Mandy and I were just sitting in her room, an owl flew in through her open window.
 I paid it little attention, thinking it was delivering a letter to Mandy, but it flapped over to me.
 I untied the letter from its leg and it took off again towards the window.

 “Oooh, who is that from?” asked Mandy with interest, looking up.

 I opened the letter.
-“It’s from Luke,” I said, recognizing the handwriting.
+“It’s from Luke,” I said, recognising the handwriting.
 He wrote about how much he missed me, how he was waiting to get back to Hogwarts to see me again, and how with me not there to distract him, he’d been doing nothing but homework, and hoped I was having a good time.
 It was cute, but kind of boring.

 I felt like I should write back, but I didn’t really want to.
-I’d had a great break, done no work, and actually hadn’t even thought about him very much.
+I’d had a great holiday, done no work, and actually hadn’t even thought about him very much.
 There was just nothing to say – we’d only been apart a few days and I hadn’t done anything worth writing about, except maybe the bike ride, which he would probably laugh at.

 “Are you going to write back?” asked Mandy, noticing that I’d tossed Luke’s letter on the floor and was inspecting the record player instead.